MedReflect: Teaching Medical LLMs to Self-Improve via Reflective Correction: Methodology

-To create reflection questions $R_q$ and their matching answers $R_a$, we provide LLM with its original answer and emphasize that its answer was wrong.
+\paragraph{Reflect QA Generation} To create reflection questions $R_q$ and their matching answers $R_a$, we provide LLM with its original answer and emphasize that its answer was wrong.
 Through targeted prompting, we guide LLM to formulate a focused reflective question $R_q$.
 The goal of this question is to help LLM identify the key knowledge components needed to develop a better solution.

 Afterward, the LLM is then instructed to answer the reflection question using only its own knowledge, without referring to the original question or adding extra details.
-The purpose of this method is to engage and utilize LLM's internal knowledge, promoting thorough self-awareness and reflection.
+The purpose of this method is to engage and utilize LLM's internal knowledge, promoting thorough self-awareness and reflection. \paragraph{Modification Based on Reflection} Using $Q$, $R_q$ and $R_a$ as input, we guide the LLM to generate the modified statement $M$.